blaizard/bzd/docs/channel.md

 }
 ```

-or a more complex adpater could be defined as follow:
+or a more complex adapter could be defined as follow:

 ```
 interface I2CDevice {